 Further iPSCs have been generated from cynomolgus monkeys[156,157].
-Cynomolgus monkeys are commonly used in biomedical research and the described iPSC have been derived using both retroviral approaches[156] and non-integrative Sendai virus[157] approaches.
+Cynomolgus monkeys are commonly used in biomedical research and the described iPSCs have been derived using both retroviral approaches[156] and non-integrative Sendai virus[157] approaches.
 Whilst in the retroviral approach pluripotency was confirmed via teratoma assays, the Sendai virus reprogrammed cells were not subjected to pluripotency assays and were directly differentiated into the cell type of interest (Supplemental material 8).
-Marmoset iPSC have been generated from fetal liver cells via retroviral-mediated transduction with the six human pluripotency factors OCT4, SOX2, KLF4, c-MYC, NANOG and LIN28.
+Marmoset iPSCs have been generated from fetal liver cells via retroviral-mediated transduction with the six human pluripotency factors OCT4, SOX2, KLF4, c-MYC, NANOG and LIN28.
 These cells displayed a normal karyotype and pluripotency capacity as tested by embryonic body formation and teratoma assays (Supplemental material 8).

-Lastly, even iPSC of great apes such as orangutans have been derived using the retroviral approach and the classical four human pluripotency factors OCT4, SOX2, KLF4 and c-MYC, and pluripotency potential confirmed via teratoma assays[158].
-Common amongst all of these studies however, is the lack of in vivo chimeric analyses using monkey-derived iPSCs.
-Only upon demonstration of bona fide germline chimeras will we be able to confirm the pluripotent status of monkey-derived iPSC.
+Lastly, even iPSCs of great apes such as orangutans have been derived using the retroviral approach with the classical four human pluripotency factors OCT4, SOX2, KLF4 and c-MYC and pluripotency potential confirmed via teratoma assays[158].
+Common amongst all of these studies is the lack of in vivo chimeric analyses using monkey-derived iPSCs.
+Only upon demonstration of bona fide germline chimeras will we be able to confirm the pluripotent status of monkey-derived iPSCs.

-With the ultimate goal of species conservation, efforts have been made to generate iPSC from wild feline species such as snow leopards[159] and Bengal tigers, servals and jaguars[160].
+With the ultimate goal of species conservation, efforts have been made to generate iPSCs from wild feline species such as snow leopards[159] and Bengal tigers, servals and jaguars[160].
 For all of these feline species, iPSC retroviral reprogramming was applied using OCT4, KLF4, SOX2, c-MYC and NANOG (Supplemental material 8).
-Similar to the iPSC from monkeys, only teratoma assays were performed, thus it cannot be excluded that germline transmission for actual cloning of these animals may prove challenging.
+Similar to the iPSCs from monkeys, only teratoma assays were performed.
+Thus it cannot be excluded that germline transmission for actual cloning of these animals may prove challenging.

-Likewise, it is hoped that iPSC generation will safeguard the future of Tasmanian devils which are currently precariously close to extinction.
+Likewise, it is hoped that iPSC generation will safeguard the future of Tasmanian devils, which are currently precariously close to extinction.
 For their generation, OCT4, KLF4, SOX2, c-MYC, LIN28 and NANOG were transduced via lentiviral approaches into dermal skin fibroblasts[161].
-It is to be hoped that these iPSCs will provide excellent tools with which to develop strategies to treat tasmanian devil facial tumour disease, which is desperately needed to halt the extinction of devils.
+It is to be hoped that these iPSCs will provide excellent tools with which to develop strategies to treat Tasmanian devil facial tumor disease, which is desperately needed to halt the extinction of devils.

-Other exotic animals from which iPSC have been generated include the prairie vole using PiggyBac delivery of mouse Oct4, Klf4, Sox2, c-Myc, Lin28 and Nanog[162].
-The authors propose that studying oxytocin and vasopressin effects on neurons derived from these iPSCs might be of benefit in dissecting the functional roles and effects (including on gene expression) of these factors in social animals.
-Another intriguing application would be bat iPSC.
+Other exotic animals from which iPSCs have been generated include the prairie vole using PiggyBac delivery of mouse Oct4, Klf4, Sox2, c-Myc, Lin28 and Nanog[162].
+The authors proposed that studying oxytocin and vasopressin effects on neurons derived from these iPSCs might be of benefit in dissecting the functional roles and effects (including on gene expression) of these factors in social animals.
+Another intriguing application would be bat iPSCs.
 Bats are considered long-lived animals in relation to their body size and thus might hold some interesting answers on how to extend lifespan in other species including humans.
 Moreover, bats possess an immune system, which allows them to carry viruses in high titers without deleterious effects.
-Studying specific immune cells in vitro might prove a possibility with successfully derived iPSC.
-Bat iPSC have been generated using the PiggyBac system delivering human OCT4, Sox2, KLF4, c-MYC, NANOG, LIN28, NR5A2 and bat MIR302/367[163].
+Studying specific immune cells in vitro might prove a possibility with successfully derived iPSCs.
+Bat iPSCs have been generated using the PiggyBac system delivering human OCT4, SOX2, KLF4, c-MYC, NANOG, LIN28, NR5A2 and bat MIR302/367[163].

-Additional exotic animals for which iPSC have been generated include platypus[164] and mink[165] (Supplemental material 8).
-In contrast, it has proven challenging to generate iPSC from more common but non-mammals model species such as drosophila and zebrafish.
-These attempts used mouse Oct4, Sox2, Klf4 and c-Myc lentiviral delivery and resulted in only partially reprogrammed iPSC[141].
+Additional exotic animals for which iPSCs have been generated include platypus[164] and mink[165] (Supplemental material 8).
+In contrast, it has proven challenging to generate iPSCs from more common but non-mammals model species such as drosophila and zebrafish.
+These attempts used mouse Oct4, Sox2, Klf4 and c-Myc lentiviral delivery and resulted in only partially reprogrammed iPSCs[141].

 CONCLUSION AND FUTURE DIRECTIONS